sanger/traction-service/README.md

 ## Installation

-1. Install using: `bundle install`
-1. Remove the `.example` from the config files in `config` folder
+1. Run `bin/setup`

+This will:

+- Run bundle install
+- Create copies of any .example files
+- Create the database

 ## Database setup

+The database should have been generated as part of the installation step above.
-To create the database for a fresh install: `bundle exec rails db:setup`
+If you need to create the database afresh: `bundle exec rails db:setup`.

 To create a set of enzymes (needed for saphyr dummy runs): `bundle exec rails enzymes:create`